lailareuven/lreu0177-DECO2017-STUDBUD/README.md

 ### Stopwatch

 The image below is the stopwatch I presented in my mockups in assignment two.
 After the first session of testing with users, a few of them seemed to get confused between the stop icon and reset icon and kept choosing the wrong one.
 Users exclaimed "the reset icon in my mind is more of the stop button, as I always think a cross like that would be stop" and "I feel like the two lines are a pause button, but I have no idea what the X would do?".
-To confirm this as a key issue I looked at literature discussing design principles regarding icons and buttons and found that "icons are (often) hard to memorize and are often highly inefficient" (https://uxmyths.com/post/715009009/myth-icons-enhance-usability).
+To confirm this as a key issue I looked at literature discussing design principles regarding icons and buttons and found that "icons are hard to memorize and are often highly inefficient" (https://uxmyths.com/post/715009009/myth-icons-enhance-usability).
 This prompted me to change these icons into text buttons to improve recognition and make the experience of using this feature a lot quicker.

 <img src="README-imgs/mockup-stopwatch.png" alt="drawing" width="300"/>